Down Syndrome

 Muscle Tone

 Muscle tone is a description of the “tightness” of a muscle that is controlled by the nervous system.
-Children with Down Syndrome have low muscle tone or low muscle “tightness” which can create challenges for movement, stability, and posture.
+Children with Trisomy 21 have low muscle tone or low muscle “tightness” which can create challenges for movement, stability, and posture.
 They may have initial difficulties with independent movement as their muscles are unable to provide enough strength and support.
 Physiotherapists can help overcome these challenges by:

 • Optimizing movement patterns